tiangolo/dockerswarm.rocks/docs/traefik.md

 # Traefik Proxy with HTTPS

-## Note - version 2
+## Note - version 2 (and v3)

-This guide is updated for Traefik version 2. ✨
+This guide is updated for Traefik version 2 and version 3. ✨

 If you are looking for the previous guides for Traefik version 1, check them in <a href="https://dockerswarm.rocks/traefik-v1/" class="external-link" target="_blank">DockerSwarm.rocks/traefik-v1/</a>.
+Using Traefik 3 is only one line difference in the YAML used to deploy Traefik, and is detailed below.

 !!! note
     There are many applications and some project generators based on the previous guides for Traefik version 1.